andrewplummer/Sugar/CAUTION.md

 - Level: Major
   - `Date#setUTCWeekday` deprecated.
 Set the utc flag and use `Date#setWeekday` instead.

 - Level: Minor
+  - `Number#times` now returns an array which is the collected return values of the function passed.

+- Level: Minor
   - `Date#clone` will now preserve the utc flag.